Swallowing Exercises- Lip-Closure-Lip-Seal Exercises

 Fill your cheeks with air and move the air from one cheek to the other 5 times, with

 no air escaping from the lips or nose.
 Relax and then repeat 5 times.

 Your SLP can tell you how to do each exercise and how often you should practice it.

 In many cases you’ll need to practice your exercises several times a day for the most

 You will likely be doing lip-closure exercises along with other types of swallowing

 exercises.
-If so, perform these in the same order each time.
-This will help make sure
+If so, do these in the same order each time.
+This will help make sure you

 You can go back to your normal activities right after you finish practicing your lip-closure